MicrosoftDocs/win32/desktop-src/medfound/class-identifiers-for-toc-parser.md

 ---
-Description: The following classes are declared and associated with class identifiers (CLSIDs) in wmcodecdsp.h. ms.assetid: f82d92dc-fbce-4274-a10f-72fa8dd776cc
+description: The following classes are declared and associated with class identifiers (CLSIDs) in wmcodecdsp.h. ms.assetid: f82d92dc-fbce-4274-a10f-72fa8dd776cc
 title: Class Identifiers for Table of Contents Parser (Wmcodecdsp.h) ms.topic: reference